-For all the talk about the video game industry being recession-proof, there’s no getting around the fact that the gaming market is in a downturn.
+For all the talk about the video game industry being recession-proof, there’s no getting around the fact that the mobile gaming market is in a downturn.

 As games analyst firm Newzoo points out, 2022 was a corrective year for the global gaming market as spending declined following two years of lockdown-fueled growth.